polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

   * New data is available for retraining.
   * When you are applying different approaches to data preparation or feature engineering.

+### Day 9 : 22/07/2020
+#### Polarbeargo
+* Writing and reading lesson 3 Model Training Lab: Create and Version a Dataset, section 11 Introducing Features and section 12 Feature Engineering.
+![][image7]
+* The columns in a table can be referred to as features, selecting the features process is called feature selection and dimensionality reduction is to decrease the number of features.
+* Feature Engineering methods:

+  * Flagging: Deriving a boolean (0/1 or True/False) value for each entity.
+  * Aggregation: Getting a count, sum, average, mean, or median from a group of entities.
+  * Part-of: Extracting the month from a date variable.
+  * Binning: Grouping customers by age and then calculating average purchases within each group.